I’m a PhD candidate in Linguistics at NYU. Broadly speaking, I study how language varies and changes over time.

-There’s two parts to variation and change that I focus on:
+There are three aspects of variation and change that I focus on:

 Sociolinguistics: How language interacts with social factors like age, class, etc. I’m particularly interested in the sociolinguistics of place, and what happens with language when a group changes their perception of the place they live in.
 I tend to do sociophonetic work, although I’m happy to look at morphosyntactic variables as well.